This simple and delicious kielbasa skillet is quick and easy to make and a hearty dinner the whole family will enjoy.

 - Season All

-- Vegetable oil
+- Vegetable or olive oil

-How To Make Kielbasa Skillet
+How to Make Kielbasa Skillet on the Stove

 This is probably about four tablespoons.
 You’re gonna need this to help get those potatoes cooked.

-- Wash your taters and chop them up.
+Wash your taters and chop them up.

 I don’t peel mine but you can if you really want to.

-- Those skins have lots of good stuff in them and I like having them on there.
+Personally, those skins have lots of good stuff in them and I like having them on there.

-I probably use about a tablespoon or so, all told.
-It’s up to you.
-You can always add more if you want to but don’t be afraid to be generous because this is good stuff!
+I probably use about a tablespoon or so, but it’s completely up to you.
+You can always add more if you want to, so don’t be afraid to be generous because this is good stuff!

 I then let it get good and hot, even a little browned on the bottom if I feel like taking the time to do so.

-Look how pretty!
 Now sprinkle this with some more Season All.

 Go ahead, don’t be shy.